kernelbin/AlgoHelper/README.md

 ## How to use
 Just clone or download this repo, open the project in Visual Studio and open the `main.c` under project `Algorithm`, writing your code in the `main` function as usual.
 Then click run.
-(Ensure that AlgoHelperFramework is the project you start)
+(Ensure that AlgoHelperFramework is the project you start).

+It will run your algorithm repeatedly, once the time cost is displayed, input next testcase directly.

 ## TODO
 - Enable you to run multiple testcase automatically and show the compare result.